 - There must be at least one volunteer in the club and at every club meeting who is certified through the MSU Extension Volunteer Selection Process.
 See the section about becoming a volunteer above for more information.
 You must complete the process prior to starting a club.

 Ready to start your club?
-Contact Maggie Davidson, 4-H Program Coordinator, to set up a meeting so we can get you started!
+Contact Emily Hoover, 4-H Program Coordinator, to set up a meeting so we can get you started!
 In the mean-time, you might want to read some of the resources found at the bottom of this page to familiarize yourself with the 4-H club structure, guidelines, etc. I know it looks like a lot of reading, but trust me, it's really helpful!

 Maintaining my status as a certified 4-H volunteer